 Perspective 4: Resource inventory.
 From the perspective of Asset-Based Anti-Racism, every privilege, every access to power possessed by anyone – based on class, race, gender, age or anything else – is desperately needed in the struggle to change racist policies.
 Racist and oppressive policies exist because they support constellations of power that favor one race-class over another.
 Power responds only to power.
 We need to value and mobilize, rather than denigrate, all of the privileges, insights, abilities and resources available to accomplish needed policy changes.
 We need to collaborate with strong personal commitments and relationships across any and all race-class lines to accomplish the goals we seek.

-NOTE: The fact policing organizations in the United States utilize two very different protocols for African Americans and for Caucasians must be changed.
+NOTE: The fact that policing organizations in the United States utilize two very different protocols for African Americans and for Caucasians must be changed.
 It can only be changed if African Americans and Caucasians vigorously work together in local, regional and national venues to change the specific policies that allow, permit, or require differential treatment for African Americans and Caucasians.
 White Privilege is NOT the root cause of the problem.
-Rather, we all need to use every privilege and power we can muster in collaborative, focused efforts to achieve change for greater justice.
+Rather, to achieve change for greater justice, we all need to use every privilege and power we can muster in collaborative, focused efforts.